haxor1337x/JFU-Auto-Upload/README.md

 This is a Python script for testing the JFU vulnerability on Joomla! sites.
 The script takes two inputs, a path file and a list file.
 The path file should contain a list of file paths to test for the vulnerability, and the list file should contain a list of website URLs to test.

+`Change sample.php with your webshell name at line 30`

 Dependencies
 ------------